Hurst Road, Bexley, Kent DA5 3JR

 The school's Healthcare Pack provides information for parents on topics such as medication and infectious diseases.

 Prescribed medicines should be taken outside of school hours if at all possible.
 If a prescribed medicine needs to be given during the school day then please come to the office and fill in the appropriate consent form.
-Further details on the procedure to be followed can be found on page 6 of the Healthcare Pack.
-Please note that non-prescribed medicines are not allowed in school.
+Further details on the procedure to be followed can be found on pages 5 & 6 of the Healthcare Pack.

 Please keep the school up to date with any medical needs for your child (eg nut allergies, asthma), and ensure all appropriate medication is in date and handed in at the school office.